MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 831 - Special Episode 1 - Bidoof's Wish - Attempting to look at the Job Bulletin Board.md

-*If the player has progressed far enough:*
+*If Bidoof has completed his errand:*

   * *Anchor: <a name="0"></a>0*